EYBlockchain/zk-swap-libff/libff/algebra/curves/README.md

 This is a new curve built on top of MNT6 and enables efficient implementation of SNARKs aggregation.
 One would aggregate `n-1` proofs in a cascade fashion using the (less secure) MNT4/6 cycle and the aggregates the last proof on the (more secure/efficient) PENDULUM curve.
 - [ ] JUBJUB:
 This is an Edwards curve built on top of BLS12_381 (implemented in ZCash) to enable efficient implementation of Pedersen hash in `libsnark`.
+- [ ] BABY_JUBJUB:
+This is an Edwards curve built on top of ALT_BN128 to enable efficient implementation of Pedersen hash in `libsnark`.

+---

+## Caution
+The windowed method for scalar multuplication (wNAF) was not fully investigated.
+The windows sizes are not mastered as the empirical method for generating the size is not specified in libsnark.

 [1]: https://eprint.iacr.org/2014/595.pdf